-We have a few ways to include the kids in this exciting time.
+Here are a few ways to include the kids in this exciting time.

 Help with the Proposal

-Remember it’s not just the two of you getting married, but the entire family, so the question is being asked to every family member.
 They can write a special poem or letter to include with the proposal.
 Let their imaginations run wild and free.
 Kids have innocent minds, so they bring a whole new outlook to the table when it comes to proposals.
+Remember, it’s not just the two of you getting married, but the entire family, so the question is being asked to every family member.

 Family Date Night

 Your engagement photos are special and memorable.
-You want framed photos of the two of you around the house laughing or gazing into each other’s eyes.
+You want framed photos of the two of you laughing or gazing into each other’s eyes.
 A great thing to add is the smile of your kids.
 Let the kids join some of the photos and create new memories together.
 These can be the first true family photos in your home.
-Let them do silly things, tickle them and just have fun.
+Let them do silly things, tickle them ,and just have fun.
 Letting them in on this special moment gives them confidence in this new family and lets them just cut loose and have fun.
 If they want to do a few photos with just their mom or dad, let them do that as well.

 Many newly-engaged couples are celebrated with a party.
 Everyone comes together with their congratulations.
 It’s a great idea to include the kids in this party.
 Bring loved ones together to celebrate the new family and make the kids included in every way.
 Don’t just decorate for the adults.
 Have fun kiddie drinks so it’s not all about beer and champagne.
 Make a special toast that includes the kids so they feel the excitement of the engagement.
 If people bring gifts to your engagement party, tell them to bring some for the kids as well.
 If you have games, have some fun ones that include kids.
-It’s also a great idea to tell people to bring their kids so there are people of all ages.
+It’s also a great idea to tell people to bring their kids so that there are people of all ages.

 Make a Craft